harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 <center>. . .</center>

-#todo Modern, scientific descrptions of vowels are more commonly based on acoustic analysis of formant frequencies (F_1 and F_2).
+Modern, scientific description of vowels are more commonly based on acoustic analysis of *formant* frequencies (F₁ and F₂).

+#define [Formants](https://en.wikipedia.org/wiki/Formant) are distinctive frequency components of the acoustic signal produced by the human vocal tract.
+- The information that humans require to distinguish between speech sounds can be represented purely quantitatively by specifying peaks in the frequency spectrum.
+- Most of these formants are produced by tube and chamber resonance.

+The formant with the lowest frequency is called F₁, the second F₂, and so forth.